upros/tls-pok/draft-friel-tls-eap-dpp.md

 Multiple options for modifying the TLS 1.3 key schedule have been proporsed recently including {{?I-D.stebila-tls-hybrid-design}} and {{?I-D.jhoyla-tls-extended-key-schedule}}.
 The key schedule used for TLS-POK will align with the final direction chosen by the TLS WG.

-This document proposes aligning with the model outlined in {{?I-D.jhoyla-tls-extended-key-schedule}} where the shared secrets derived from the bskey and key_share key exchanges are injected in sequence into the key schedule.
+This document proposes aligning with the model outlined in {{?I-D.jhoyla-tls-extended-key-schedule}} where the shared secrets derived from the bskey and key_share key exchanges are injected together into the key schedule to create the Handshake Secret.

 The key schedule for TLS-POK is as follows: